Our second guiding principle:

 - Whether or not you’ve selected an income rider

 - Insurance company terms and conditions of agreement

 Receiving a reasonable rate of return** in retirement is possible, but it’s a delicate balance.
 If it’s too low, you might not have enough income in retirement.
 If it’s too high, the risk associated with the rate may be too much.
 Say your money is safe, but the rate of return doesn’t give you enough income.
 That doesn’t really work.
 Or say you do earn enough, yet your principal is always at risk, then that doesn’t really work, either.
 Most retirees need both: A reasonable rate of return** as well as protection of their hard-earned money.

 Could you potentially see a higher rate in retirement?

 Well, there are no guarantees, of course.
 Rates can potentially go up with increased risk, so it’s a tricky proposition.
 Be sure to consider the risks in any financial decisions in retirement.
-Can your account recover from market loss, for instance?
+Are you able to financially recover from market loss, for instance?
 Our clients look to protect a portion of their money from loss.
-This way, using certain products, you can obtain a reasonable rate of interest over the long term.
+This way, using certain products, you can obtain a reasonable rate** of interest over the long term.
 In addition, you can have the safety of principal.
-For some people, this can be the best of both worlds.
+For some people, this can have the most favorable outcome

 Want more information?
 You can register for an upcoming educational seminar or webinar.